When a Dog Attack Causes Serious Injury

 Lawyer speaking with client

-What to Expect From the Dog Bite Injury Claim Process
+What Can I Expect From the Dog Bite Injury Claim Process?

 1. Initial Case Evaluation